yoasif/yoasif.github.io/_posts/2026-04-08-ai-code-is-hollowing-out-open-source-and-maintainers-are-looking-the-other-way.markdown

 We can see this clearly in the case of the [monkey selfie copyright dispute](https://en.wikipedia.org/wiki/Monkey_selfie_copyright_dispute).

 In the late 2000s, British wildlife photographer [David J. Slater](http://www.djsphotography.co.uk/) traveled to Indoneisa, befriended a group of wild macaques, and set up his camera equipment in a way that a monkey selfie might happen.
 He then reviewed the photos the monkeys took and licensed them commercially.
-He believed that his action of arranging the scene in a way that that a selfie might be made had imbibed the work with enough creative input from him to claim the copyright to the work.
+He believed that his action of arranging the scene in a way that that a selfie might be made had imbued the work with enough creative input from him to claim the copyright to the work.

 It is a little confusing, so I'm going to say it directly.
 Mr. Slater didn't take the photos.
 Monkeys did.